cwimpy/website/content/publication/ufahamu.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Electoral Studies*" publication_short = "In *Electoral Studies*"
+publication = "In *Social Science Quarterly*" publication_short = "In *SSQ*"

 # Abstract and optional shortened version.
-abstract = "Armando Guebuza won reelection by an overwhelming margin.
-FRELIMO gained further control of the parliament.
-RENAMO had only a small impact on this election relative to the previous three.
-A new party, MDM, was able to win a marginal percentage of the votes.
-Mozambique is close to one-party rule." abstract_short = ""
+abstract = "Afonso Dhlakama has run in all four multiparty presidential elections in Mozambique.
+Before that, he led a guerrilla resistance known as RENAMO in a brutal civil war.
+He is a household name in Mozambique, and he represents over 30 years of opposition to the ruling party of FRELIMO.
+This transcript is from an interview conducted with Mr. Dhlakama immediately following the 2009 elections.
+Much of the focus on Mozambican democracy has been on the electoral and economic success of FRELIMO.
+Nevertheless, RENAMO has played an integral role as the opposition.
+The future of this role is uncertain, and Mr. Dhlakama and RENAMO are at their weakest point since the civil war ended in 1992.
+This interview was conducted as part of the African Democracy Project series at Wayne State University" abstract_short = ""

 # Featured image thumbnail (optional)